MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Network/v3.1.0/Remove-AzureRmApplicationGatewaySslPolicy.md

 ```

 ### -Force
-Do not ask for confirmation.
+Forces the command to run without asking for user confirmation.

 ```yaml
 Type: SwitchParameter